benmvp/slides/2017/rwreact/fiber.md

 NOTES:
 - Use the `prop-types` lib for prop types
 - Use ES6 classes or `create-react-class` lib for components
+- React has codemods to be able to programmatically change
 - I'm guessing removing these helped with smaller build size

 =====